althaf-uc/blog_extractor/README.md

 # blog_extractor
-#it is for demo dfdfdfdf
+#it is for demo dfdfdfdfdsdss